skijit/notes/programming/web/angular2/creating-reusable-angular-libraries.md

 - Rather than copying angular-related code from one project to another, this is a method where you can
     - share the same code among many projects
     - have multiple versions
+- Todo: An alternative worthy of greater research is the *monorepo*

 ## Overall approach:
 - Put the code in npm projects